Climate entropy production recorded in a deep Antarctic ice core

-To our knowledge, this paper, and the associated pilot study~\cite{joshua-ida-2016}, is the first information-theoretic analysis of an ice-core record.
-Several useful applications of various entropic measures to time-series data about Earth's {\sl current} climate are reviewed in \cite{balasis2013statistical}, and there is a single published study that used the Shannon entropy rate to explore different climate-change events captured in El Ni\~no/Southern Oscillation proxy records derived from the Laguna Pallcacocha sedimentary data~\cite{Saco2010}.
-These kinds of studies are important; for ice core records, knowledge as to where information is created in the climate system, and how it propagates through that system, could help to reveal and elucidate triggers, amplifiers, sources of persistence, and globalizers of climate change \cite{Alley03,White14}.
+To our knowledge, this paper, and the associated pilot study~\cite{joshua-ida-2016}, is the first information-theoretic analysis of an ice-core record\footnote{That study offered preliminary evidence that WPE calculations on the WAIS core data were useful in identifying data-processing issues and potentially also in scientific analysis.}.
+Several useful applications of various entropic measures to time-series data about Earth's {\sl current} climate are reviewed in \cite{balasis2013statistical}, and there is a single published study that used the Shannon entropy rate to explore different climate-change events captured in Laguna Pallcacocha sedimentary data~\cite{Saco2010}.
+By elucidating how information is created and propagated through the climate system, information-theoretic studies of ice-core data could help us identify and understand triggers, amplifiers, sources of persistence, and globalizers of climate change \cite{Alley03,White14}.